Bartow PD Organizational Structure

-There are three full-time officers assigned to the schools in Bartow.
+There are four full-time officers assigned to the schools in Bartow.

 BARTOW POLICE DEPARTMENT K-9 UNIT

 The Bartow Police Department K-9 Unit is composed of four (4) teams, each consisting of a police officer and a canine.
 The K-9 teams are assigned to the Patrol Division.
 These teams assist the Patrol Division with searching buildings, searching for lost or missing persons, evidence recovery, narcotic searches, and crowd control.
 In addition, K-9 teams are utilized as backup officers for officer safety.

 The K-9 teams are available to perform public K-9 demonstrations for the citizens of Bartow.
 The Community Services Division handles the scheduling of the demonstrations upon request from the public.
 Demonstrations are provided to schools, day-care centers, civic groups, community events, holiday events, business promotions and churches.